openebs/openebs/k8s/demo/crunchy-postgres/README.md

 - Check cluster replication status between the Postgres primary and replica
 - Create a table in the default database as Postgres user "testuser" on the primary
-- Check data synchronization on the replica for table you have created
+- Check data synchronization on the replica for the table you have created
 - Verify that table is not created on the replica

 ### Step-1: Install the PostgreSQL-Client

-Install the PostgreSQL CLient Utility (psql) on any of the Kubernetes machines to perform database operations from command line.
+Install the PostgreSQL CLient Utility (psql) on any of the Kubernetes machines to perform database operations from the command line.

 ```
 sudo apt-get install postgresql-client